 For on this day in 1935 the Gottfried Krueger Brewery in Richmond, Virginia, marketed the first canned beer, after almost three decades of solid experimentation to produce a can that would stand the pressure of carbonation.
 Cans were light, cheap and easy, even the early versions, made of heavy steel which had to be punched open: aluminium cans didn't arrive until 1958, and widgets took a further three decades.

 Love 'em or loathe 'em, beer cans have certainly made life easier.
 They also stack easily allowing more beer to be crammed into the refrigerator where they chill down quicker than bottles.
-Cans protect light-sensitive beer from sunlight and even fluorescent beer fridge lighting and can be considered as micro-kegs.
+Cans protect light-sensitive beer from sunlight and even fluorescent beer fridge lighting can cause bee to be light struck.
+Perhaps consider been cans to be micro-kegs.

 Great war leader, cigar smoker, tactician, politician, historian and, frankly, something of a caner too, you have to admire the style of a man who not infrequently directed the greatest war in history from, umm, his bath.
 With a glass of champagne in hand.